chanzuckerberg/shasta/CONTRIBUTING.md

 or documentation are welcome.
 To contribute, please use the standard GitHub Pull Request process and take into consideration the suggestions below.
+To facilitate integration of your code, use a new branch for each Pull Request.
+You can choose any name you like for the branch you create for this purpose, as long as it does not conflict with the name of an existing branch.